Overview of the Faculty

 Our Masters' Programmes (coursework and dissertation based) aim at providing qualifying students with knowledge and skills that will enable them to function as critical-reflective, competent and accountable education practitioners and researchers who can contribute to the development of education knowledge at an advanced level.

-Our Doctoral Programme Students are required to undertake research at an advanced academic level culminating in the production, defence and acceptance of a thesis.
+Programme Students are required to undertake research at an advanced academic level culminating in the production, defence and acceptance of a thesis.
 Students are guided by committed and expert supervisors to acquire and demonstrate high-level research capability and make a significant and original academic contribution to the field of Education.

 Faculty staff and students are involved in a variety of